 - Smaller projects.
 One of the biggest downsides to Print Then Cut is the size.
-Because there has to be room for the registration marks Cricut only allows images to be scaled as big as 9.25 x 6.75 inches.
+Because there has to be room for the registration marks, Cricut only allows images to be scaled as big as 9.25 x 6.75 inches.

 - Limited materials.
-With SVG cut files, you can use paper, vinyl, wood, fabric, iron-on, leather and more.
-However, Print Then Cut with a Cricut is used with cardstock, paper, waterslide, sticker paper or printable vinyl.
+With SVG cut files, you can use paper, vinyl, wood, fabric, iron-on, leather, and more.
+However, Print Then Cut with a Cricut is used with cardstock, paper, waterslide, sticker paper, or printable vinyl.

-What is the difference between a print then cut and SVG Cut File?
+What is the difference between Print then Cut and cut image for Cricut?